 Unkept – Anyone who knows me knows I’m not into sports very much.
 I may have joined in soccer once in a while just to be with the cool kids, but that was a long time ago.
 Unkept tells the story of a young boy named Kamal as he joins a baseball team.
 Despite getting along well with his family, he’s not happy being on the team.
 The big personal issue being their faith requires him to keep his long locks of hair neatly tied up in a turban.
 This of course makes it difficult for him to wear a hat of any kind.
 I used to have this problem myself having a head as large as my own (it’s not all hair) so I could relate to this in a sense.
 The team isn’t exactly the most friendly as evidenced by a 2-second shot of some boys, and Kamal decides to take this matter into his own hands, which is not a good idea.
 Not just because his mother said so, but because the outcome would become atrocious.
 This film had inflicted a very sad feeling for me and the audience really let out quite the gasp during the revelation.
 Based on a similar experience by writer/producer Pawan Deol who happens to be South-Asian, the film was a simple but moving story which shows how connected many families can be just through their beliefs.
 Director Michael P. Vidler explained that even though there was quite the pressure he had so much fun and they actually managed to avoid the snow unlike some other shoots.

-The Mirror – Anyone who knows me very well knows I have a clinical phobia of mirrors.
+The Mirror – Anyone who knows me very well knows I have an unnatural fear of mirrors.
 One reason being is what happens in this movie.
 Directed by Nessa Aref who explained there were a lot of issues that made the shoot seem crazy, specifically the snow dump, a power outage, and a last minute schedule flip, but everyone managed to pull their weight and even the cast managed to form a good bond together.
 In The Mirror, Olivia and her two friends sneak away from their prom and trespass into an abandoned house put up for sale.
 It isn’t long before their trouble causing antics get them into some serious problems, and the film goes from funny to disturbing in just a matter of seconds.
 All from looking into a cursed mirror.
 A great mix of genres, some good ominous lighting, and incredible storytelling.
 Everyone did a good job on this, especially those I knew personally.
 That’s right, Chrissey and Shaun.
 You two did great in your respective departments of Makeup and Editing.

 Hatch – Okay, Now this, THIS, was one that people really enjoyed.
 Hatch is the hilarious and dark sci-fi type short which tells a rather strange story about a young lady who has suffered a miscarriage which really gets to her.
 In a strange manner of coincidence, an alien egg happens to be discovered in her backyard so she adopts the strange looking egg and names it Eric.
 I spoke to producers Robin Macabulos and Brent Dawes, who were practically prepared for the fun insanity, from working as PA’s the year before, and getting a generous amount of financial support from Crazy 8’s and a lot of friendly sponsors.
 I honestly almost felt some connection with this one as I personally know some people (maybe a little too personally) who have had miscarriages.
 Hatch had everything, a disturbing opening which I feel I’ve seen before somewhere, a creative sci-fi concept, cameos by the Robbin twins, and a way to give a miscarriage a rather comedic feel.
 Hey, if the geniuses behind Bojack Horseman could make a catchy song about abortion, and Panta Mosleh was able to address religious conflicts with sheer hilarity, anyone can take any bad time and make it somehow more enjoyable in a funny sense.